 To the right of the device layer is a layer for the SOIS protocol stack.
 It consists of subnet, DAS and DVS.
 The subnet maps to ISO layers 1 (physical) through 4 (transport).
 DAS and DVS correspond to layers 6 (presentation) and 7 (application).
 There is a set of EDS’s that describe the protocol stack, one for each device on the left side of the diagram, including one for each RIU.
 These EDS’s are the same as the device and RIU EDS’s in the leftmost layer.

-Another feature in Figure 4 is an optional software bus, near the center of the diagram.
+Another feature in Error!
+Reference source not found. is an optional software bus, near the center of the diagram.
 The EDS’s labelled “SOIS Access” describe the adaptation of a device to communicate on the software bus.
 There is an adaptation EDS for each device that communicates on the software bus.
 One side of an adaptation EDS is the same as the device EDS; the other side describes a protocol stack with MTS at its top and the software bus at its bottom.
 There may also be an EDS for each software application that communicates on the software bus.
 The EDS’s for software applications communicating on the software bus are necessary.
 The adaptation EDS for devices may be implicit when the following conditions are true; otherwise, the adaptation EDS’s are necessary for portability.

 Tool chain algorithms generate the adaptation software in a way that exposes a specific subset of the interfaces defined in the device EDS’s.
 For example, all DVS interfaces may be omitted in a spacecraft that uses raw data in flight, rather than engineering units.